 Contacting an old friend is one of those situations that's only going to be awkward if you believe it's awkward

 There's nothing inherently abnormal about dropping an old friend a line.
 Don't feel you're being desperate or intrusive.
 People are often delighted to hear from an old buddy out of the blue.
 After all, you did once get along with them well enough to become friends.
 That doesn't happen with just anyone.
 Who knows?
 Maybe they were considering getting back in touch with you, but felt awkward about it as themselves.

 Examples of ways to get back in touch with an old friend

 Like I said, there's no real trick to getting back in touch with someone.
 Here are some ways you could do it:

-- Send them an email or Facebook message saying it's been a while and asking them what they're up to these days.
+- Send them an email or social network message saying it's been a while and asking them what they're up to these days.
 Give them a quick, not overly general, update on what's been keeping you busy.
 If you feel too uncomfortable with straight up saying, "Long time, no talk, what's new?", you could always start off with the excuse of, "I saw something the other day that made me think of you..."

 - Send them a text saying the same as the above, but in a more concise form.

-- Give them a call and chat in person, if you don't get too anxious about that kind of thing.
+- Give them a call and chat in person, if you don't get too anxious about talking on the phone.

 - Go somewhere where know you'll run into them in person.

 Of course, I'm assuming you want to get back in touch so you can start hanging out with them again.
 That means you have to invite them out, and move the exchange beyond talking over text.
 Again, you just have to ask, by saying something like, "Do you want to grab a drink and catch up?"
-You may want to ask during the initial contact, or if you're communicating electronically, maybe wait until you've exchanged an email or two.
+You may want to ask during the initial contact, or if you're communicating electronically, maybe wait until you've exchanged a message or two.